Feeling overwhelmed by your holiday shopping list? You’re not alone.

-These cheese boards are cute and under $25, and if you have a cheese lover in your life with a lot of state pride, they’re pretty much perfect.
-Shockingly, Wisconsin is not (yet) sold out.
+These cheese boards are cute and under $20, and if you have a cheese lover in your life with a knack for hosting parties, these are perfect.

-One of the very best parts of my insane 11-thousand-mile solo road trip was eating beignets and drinking chicory coffee at Café du Monde in NOLA.
+One of my very favorite parts of an insane 11,000-mile solo road trip was eating beignets and drinking chicory coffee at Café du Monde in NOLA.

-If there’s someone on your list who knows what it means to miss New Orleans, this gift is a perfect fit (although after all those beignets, her pants might not be anymore).
+If there’s someone on your list who knows what it means to miss New Orleans, this gift is a perfect fit (though after all those beignets, her pants might not be anymore).

 Nothing replaces the savory, earthy flavor of fresh mushrooms.